pnordahl/monorail/README.md

 At this time, Windows is unsupported.
 However, there are no technical limitations preventing its support in the future.

 ## Overview

+`monorail` blends features of build systems like `bazel` and `buck` with the simplicity and flexibility of command runners like `make` and `just`.
+It manages dependencies and target mapping with `bazel`-like change tracking, enabling selective rebuilds and efficient parallel execution.
+At the same time, `monorail` simplifies scripting, providing a streamlined, CLI-driven workflow for running custom tasks in any language across a monorepo.

 `monorail` is internally driven by two things: